dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/er-em-configuration-page/_index.md

 - Medication time/modifier
 - Additional charges

-To edit any of these options you can click on the gray date next to each of these options to open them.
+Like the E/M Level matrix, these categories can be customized to suit your facility's specifc needs.

-Some of these options may not pertain to you.
-If so, you can remove all the options underneath the sections and that section will be removed from the E/M coding page for your users.
+To edit an option, click the gray date tab to open the options and make changes.
+If certain options are not relevant to your facility, you can remove all items under those sections simply by clicking on the "Delete" button.
+Once emptied, the section will no longer appear for your users.

 ## Trauma Section